 Essex County Council has embarked upon a programme of change for provision and services with the ambition to profoundly improve the outcomes and life experience of children and young people with Special Educational Needs and Disabilities (SEND).
 Our vision is for a SEND system which identifies and assesses need at an earlier stage and which provides appropriate and impactful support without such high dependence on Essex County Council's statutory services.

 The SEND Operations Co-ordinator administers the EHCNA process for children and young people with special educational needs and disabilities and coordinates school placement requests for children moving into Essex with an EHCP.

-Educated to RQF level 3 or equivalent by experience, thorough knowledge of the SEND Code of Practice 2015 and experience of working with young people with SEND.
+Educated to RQF level 3 or equivalent by experience, the successful candidate will have a thorough knowledge of the SEND Code of Practice 2015 and experience of working with young people with SEND.

-Organising, preparing paperwork for and chairing Statutory Annual Review Meetings for home educated children, ensuring that the young person and their family and relevant professionals are fully included.
+- Responsible for organising, chairing, and preparing paperwork for Statutory Annual Review Meetings for home educated children, ensuring that the young person and their family and relevant professionals are fully included.

-* Educated to RQF level 3 as a minimum or equivalent by experience.
+- Educated to RQF level 3 (A level) as a minimum, or equivalent by experience.

 - Evidence of continuing professional development and expert knowledge in relevant professional area.

 - Knowledge or experience of working with young people with special educational needs and disabilities and with their families including families that services find hard to reach.